-NOTE: All holes noted in the following steps are marked on the solder side of the new circuit board, and are in a similar location as those on the original rectifier board.

-- () Connect the RED wire coming from the high voltage transformer to hole "D" on the new circuit board and solder. - () Connect the HEAVY BLUE wire coming from the high voltage feed-through insulator on the left to hole "J" and solder. - () Connect the BLUE wire coming from the bottom of the capacitor bank (the + wire) to hole "H" and solder. - () Connect the BLACK wire coming through the grommeted hole in the chassis (from the relay contact) to hole "E" and solder. - () Connect the ORANGE wire coming from the meter switch to hole "G" and solder. - () Connect the YELLOW wire coming from the meter switch to hole "F" and solder. - () Connect the BLACK wire coming from the plate meter to hole "C" and solder. - () Connect the RED wire coming from the plate meter to hole "A" and solder. - () Connect the BLACK wire coming from the top of the capacitor bank (B- wire) to hole "B" and solder. - () Connect the bare wire of the 0.001 F 6KV capacitor to hole "K" and solder. - () Carefully inspect all solder joints to be sure that both the joint is good and that there are no solder bridges which could short components together.
-There are very high voltages on this board. - () Attach the RM-220 circuit board to the tapped spacers using the previously saved (4) #6-32 x 1/4" screws. - () Place the front panel back in place and loosely put in the 2 Phillips-head screws on the left side of the front panel. - () Loosely reinstall the nut and washer holding the band switch to the front panel. - () Place the right side panel in position and hold it in place with the 4 previously removed sheet metal screws. - () Reinstall the 2 right side Phillips-head screws in the front panel.
+- NOTE: All holes noted in the following steps are marked on the new circuit board, and are in a similar location as those on the original rectifier board. - () Connect the RED wire coming from the high voltage transformer to hole "D" on the new circuit board and solder. - () Connect the HEAVY BLUE wire coming from the high voltage feed-through insulator on the left to hole "J" and solder. - () Connect the BLUE wire coming from the bottom of the capacitor bank (the + wire) to hole "H" and solder. - () Connect the BLACK wire coming through the grommeted hole in the chassis (from the relay contact) to hole "E" and solder. - () Connect the ORANGE wire coming from the meter switch to hole "G" and solder. - () Connect the YELLOW wire coming from the meter switch to hole "F" and solder. - () Connect the BLACK wire coming from the plate meter to hole "C" and solder. - () Connect the RED wire coming from the plate meter to hole "A" and solder. - () Connect the BLACK wire coming from the top of the capacitor bank (B- wire) to hole "B" and solder. - () Connect the bare wire of the 0.001 F 6KV capacitor to hole "K" and solder. - () Carefully inspect all solder joints to be sure that both the joint is good and that there are no solder bridges which could short components together.
+There are very high voltages on this board. - () Attach the RM-220 v3.0 circuit board to the side of the capacitor bank shield using the supplied $\frac{1}{4}$ " x $\frac{1}{2}$ " aluminum (top mounting holes) and $\frac{1}{4}$ " x $\frac{1}{2}$ " nylon (bottom mounting holes) hex spacers and #6-32 x $\frac{1}{4}$ " steel and nylon screws. - () Place the front panel back in place and loosely put in the 2 Phillips-head screws on the left side of the front panel. - () Loosely reinstall the nut and washer holding the band switch to the front panel. - () Place the right side panel in position and hold it in place with the 4 previously removed sheet metal screws. - () Reinstall the 2 right side Phillips-head screws in the front panel.
 Tighten all screws in the front panel and the nut securing the band switch. - () Reinstall the #6-32 screw, nut and washer on the right rear top of the back panel. - () Replace the perforated cover and top rear plate cover.
 Reinstall the 15 sheet metal screws holding these pieces in place.
-DO NOT over tighten these screws, as it is fairly easy to strip the screw threads in the aluminum underneath. - () Reinstall the 3 large knobs on the front panel.
+DO NOT over tighten these screws, as it is fairly easy to strip the screw threads in the aluminum underneath.

+- () Reinstall the 3 large knobs on the front panel.
 Be sure that your pointer orientation is correct on these knobs. - () Use the book to hold the amplifier while you reinstall the case and feet.